zayedshah/Responsible-Investing/README.md

 ## Conclusion

-Using traditinal methods of machine learning with Naive Bayes and Logistic Regression seemed to have done a good job.
+Using traditional methods of machine learning with Naive Bayes and Logistic Regression seemed to have done a good job.

 With neural networks, the lacklustre accuracy may be because neural network models are too complex, and not needed, for a small dataset such as ours - we have only around 23k samples.
 Or it's possible that we are missing something and we may have to dig a little more deeper.